MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 For the purpose of learning the time-independent parameters, we generate light curves as functions of the parameter $\tau$.
 This is equivalent as setting $t_0=0$ and $t_{\rm E}=1\,$d.
 The other parameters are sampled in the same way as in Secion~\ref{sec:unet_data}.

 Each light curve contains 500 data points randomly drawn within the interval $-2 \leq \tau \leq 2$.
-For a typical timescale $t_{\rm E}=20\,$d, this corresponds to an averaged cadence of $\sim$4\,hr.
-To mimic the missing data points due to bad weather and/or instrumental failures, we throw away data points within one randomly chosen light curve segment out of the 25 equal-duration segments that constitute the whole light curve.
+For a typical timescale $t_{\rm E}=20\,$d, this corresponds to an averaged cadence of $\sim$4\,hr {with a range from 24\,min (lower 10\%) to 8.8\,hr (upper 10\%).} To mimic the missing data points due to bad weather and/or instrumental failures, we throw away data points within one randomly chosen light curve segment out of the 25 equal-duration segments that constitute the whole light curve.
 This leaves a data gap of $3.2\,$d for the aforementioned timescale.
 Light curves and noises are generated in the same way as in Section~\ref{sec:unet_data}.
 Finally, we only keep light curves with significant binary features, defined as $\chi_{\rm pspl}^2$/d.o.f.\ $>2$.

 Six data sets are generated, each having $10^5$ light curves.
 We use five of them for training \texttt{estimator} and the last one for validation and test.
 To further understand the performance of \texttt{estimator} on light curves with different cadences, we have also generated data sets with various numbers of data points within the interval $-2 \leq \tau \leq 2$.
 For these additional data sets, we have assumed irregular sampling but no gap.